JasonCarter80/concord232/README.md

 The goal of this project was to utilize my GE Concord 4 alarm panel with [Home Assistant](/home-assistant/home-assistant)

-Following the framework of [kk7ds](/kk7ds]/[pynx584](/kk7ds/pynx584) to integrate the nx584 into Home Assistant, and [douglasdecouto](/douglasdecouto)/[py-concord](/douglasdecouto/py-concord)'s' work into building the base communication class as part of their integration into the Indigo platform, we now have a working Interlogix/GE Concord 4 Automation Modeul interface
+Following the framework of [kk7ds](/kk7ds]/[pynx584](/kk7ds/pynx584) to integrate the nx584 into Home Assistant, and [douglasdecouto](/douglasdecouto)/[py-concord](/douglasdecouto/py-concord)'s' work into building the base communication class as part of their integration into the Indigo platform, we now have a working Interlogix/GE Concord 4 Automation Module interface

 To install::